Kourabiedes: The Perfect Greek Christmas Cookies!

 I have always had a preference for melomakarona and, especially, melomakarona dipped in dark chocolate.

-However, it is fair to say that kourabiedes dipped in milk chocolate can be be a fantastic alternative to chocolate melomakarona.
+However, it is fair to say that kourabiedes dipped in milk chocolate can be a fantastic alternative to chocolate melomakarona.

 Kourabiedes Recipe